AKktk/Cruise_Performance_Analysis/README.md

 After loading the data, I jump into a distribution and multi-collinearity analysis.
 This is followed by a trend analysis and pair-plots at a more aggrregated time level.
 This is followed by KPI definition, analysis and lastly a forecast model that is based on only external geographical features and ship performance requiremnt.
 None of these features have been used in derivation of KPIs and can be available before the cruise starts.
 This helps in pre-planning and optimizing the cruise better.

 -Thanks **Karthik Ananthakrishnan**

+### Further
+For further analysis I found a multivariate time-series clustering algorithm: https://github.com/davidhallac/TICC, but it requires additional download and setup.
+The